DarkWizardCK-24/45-Days-Challenege-Python/README.md

-# 120-Days-Challenege-of-Python
+# 45 Days Challenege Python
-A challenge to cover the python from basics to advance level in 120 days.
+A challenge to cover the DSA python from basics to advance level in 45 days.